incogkenny/File-Sorter/README.md

 1. Modify the `path` variable to specify the location of your download folder.
 2. Run the script.
 It will automatically organize the files within the specified folder into respective directories based on their file extensions.
+3. **Optional** add the script to Windows Task Scheduler to configure it to run on a schedule.
+[Here's a guide how to do that.](https://community.esri.com/t5/python-documents/schedule-a-python-script-using-windows-task/ta-p/915861)

 ## Note